sozialhelden/a11yjson/README.md

 We found a lot of datasets claiming that places are (not) accessible for arbitrary categories of people.
 As an example, a data source might claim that a place is not accessible for wheelchair users, but does not mention that this is because the entrance has a step.
 For wheelchair users that can climb a step as long as it’s not too high, a data point like this is misleading.

-A solution for better data quality is to let each individual make their own decision about the accessibility of something – if you collect or share data, measure physical attributes of places instead of target group-based data.
+A solution for better data quality is to let each individual make their own decision about the accessibility of something—if you collect or share data, measure physical attributes of places instead of target group-based data.
 If possible, also avoid rating scales, as their interpretation is difficult.

 ## Internationalization (I18n)